Internet2/class-adv2023-k8/final_presentation.md

 5. Brief overview of lessons learned re: Security
 6. Brief overview of lessons learned re: Networking
 7. Brief overview of Institutional needs
+8. Cost discussion
-8. Jupyterhub + NFS (why, how)
+9. Jupyterhub + NFS (why, how)
-9. Demo of functional Jupyterhub - let's crash the thing and watch it autoscale.
+10. Demo of functional Jupyterhub - let's crash the thing and watch it autoscale.